Decatur Alabama

 About the Author

 Hillary Arrieta is a massage therapist, massage educator, aromatherapist, and overall badass.
-She owns Gaia Bodywork, LLC in Dallas, TX, and teaches barefoot massage with Texas Barefoot Massage Training.
+She owns The Heeling Hut Barefoot Massage in Dallas, TX, and teaches barefoot massage with Texas Barefoot Massage Training.

 About the Book